 Additional information regarding loans, renewals, and billing is available in the sections below.

-- Locate needed items in the library and bring them to the Service Desk
+- Locate the Library materials they wish to borrow, and bring them to the Library Service Desk

-- Rensselaer ID Card - Issued to current faculty, staff and students, their dependents and spouses, guests of the Institute, and Rensselaer retirees.
-More information regarding Rensselaer ID cards is available from Human Resources (faculty, staff) or the ID Desk (students)
+- Rensselaer ID card - Issued to current faculty, staff and students, their dependents and spouses, guests of the Institute, and Rensselaer retirees.
+More information regarding Rensselaer ID cards is available from Human Resources (faculty, staff) or the Campus Card Office (students)

-- Rensselaer Alumni and Friends of the Library - Current NYS Driver's License, other comparable picture ID, or a Courtesy Card issued by the libraries
+- Current New York state driver’s license or other comparable picture ID, or a Courtesy Card issued by the Libraries

-- CDLC Direct Access Card (DAP) - Issued by an area library to their user who is not Rensselaer affiliated
+- Capital District Library Coucil (CDLC) Direct Access Card (DAC) - Issued by an area library to their user who is not Rensselaer affiliated

 - Renew loans or return materials within specified time periods

-- Return materials within 10 days after being notified of another user's "Recall From Loan" request (Vacations or other absences from campus do not exempt borrowers from this condition.)
+- Return materials within ten days after being notified of another user's "Recall From Loan" request (Vacations or other absences from campus do not exempt borrowers from this condition.)

 - Accept responsibility for payment of fines for overdue materials or replacement costs for materials lost or damaged while on loan

-The Libraries use Rensselaer email for overdue, recall and billing notifications.
-Users must regularly check email and maintain current directory information.
-Mailed notifications will be sent to unaffiliated borrowers who do not have email addresses
+Because the Libraries use Rensselaer email addresses to send out notifications regarding overdue materials, recalls and billing, all Library users must regularly check their Rensselaer email account, and maintain their campus directory information.
+The Libraries will mail notifications to any unaffiliated borrowers who do not have Rensselaer email addresses.

-- With your personal library account - if item is not overdue.
+- With your personal library account, if the item is not overdue.

 - In person at the Service Desk